ReemAlessa1/ReemAlessa1.github.io/README.md

 We first looked at how booking prices might differ according to the month.
 After that, we examined how costs often vary by neighborhood.
 Finally, we looked at the correlation between prices and different features.
 We discovered that when a facility can accommodate more people, the prices increase.

-The findings here are observational, not the result of a formal study.
+These are not the conclusions of a scientific study, but rather observational findings.
 So, the real question remains:

 What will you look for when booking?